 1. Your website is your always ready salesperson.
 Make sure it looks and sounds awesome.

 To bring this into perspective, let’s say that you’re in the market for a new shiny laptop.
-If you were to walk into a brick and mortar store, and it were to look like something out of the 80’s, you might be a bit wary.
-Then the salesperson approaches you who looks like he hasn’t bathed in a few weeks, and is wearing old torn jeans, and his favorite Nirvana Tshirt he got when they were on tour circa 1992.
-When he speaks however, he is very corporate, and uses phrases like, ‘Widget computing is passionate about the synergy with our customers, to empower them to take computing to the next level.’
+If you were to walk into a brick and mortar store, and it was to look like something out of the ’80s, you might be a bit wary.
+Then the salesperson approaches you who looks like he hasn’t bathed in a few weeks, and is wearing old torn jeans, and his favourite Nirvana T-shirt he got when they were on tour circa 1992.
+When he speaks, however, he is very corporate and uses phrases like, ‘Widget computing is passionate about the synergy with our customers, to empower them to take computing to the next level.’
 I know I would run out of there screaming.

 2. Google Analytics is your friend, but your Bounce Rate is the metric to watch.